IMAGINARY/sumory-bears/README.md

 The built files will be in the `dist` directory, and can be served using any web server.

+## Query strings

+The `index.html` accepts the following query string parameters:

+- `settings`: The name of a settings file to load.
+Defaults to `settings.yml`.
+It must reside in the root directory and have a name that only contains letters, numbers, - or _, and ends in `.yml`.

+## Configuration

+The configuration files are in the `config` directory.

+You can override any of the configuration keys through a `settings.yml` file in the root directory.

+The `app.config.json` file in the root directory contains build-time configuration settings.

 ## Developer mode commands

 ### Keyboard Shortcuts